Bodiam Castle: Picturesque ruins

 Lord Curzon decided that "so rare a treasure [as Bodiam Castle] should neither be lost to our country nor desecrated by irreverent hands".
 Curzon made enquiries about buying the castle, but Cubitt did not wish to sell.
 However, after Cubitt's death, Curzon was able to make a deal with Cubitt's son, and he bought Bodiam Castle and its lands in 1916.
 Curzon began a programme of investigation at Bodiam in 1919, and with architect William Weir restored parts of the castle.
 The moat, on average about 5 ft deep but 7 ft deep in the southeast corner, was drained and 3 ft of mud and silt removed; during excavations the original footings of the bridges to the castle were discovered.
 Nearby hedges and fences were removed to provide an unobscured view of the castle.
 There were excavations in the interior, and a well was discovered in the basement of the southwest tower.
 Vegetation was cleared, stonework repaired, and the original floor level re-established throughout the castle.
 A cottage was built to provide a museum to display the finds from the excavations and a home for a caretaker.
 Bodiam Castle was given to the National Trust in 1925.

 The National Trust continued the restoration work, and added new roofs to the towers and gatehouse.
 Excavations were resumed in 1970, and the moat was once again drained.
 Bodiam Castle was used in Monty Python and the Holy Grail (1975) in an establishing shot identifying it as "Swamp Castle" in the "Tale of Sir Lancelot" sequence.
 It had previously been used for the filming of Camelot, an episode of The Goodies broadcast in 1973.
-It was later the filming location for the Doctor Who serial The King's Demons, broadcast in 1983.
+It was later the filming location for the Doctor Who serial The King's Demons, broadcast in 1983, and was used again in the revived series for the 2014 episode Robot of Sherwood.